Sex and Intimacy

 Discussing accidents, discomfort, or prep upfront may feel vulnerable, but it builds trust and better sex!

-Explore alternative intimacy if you’re flaring: mutual masturbation, oral sex, cuddling, and dirty talk all count.
+Explore alternative intimacy if you’re flaring: mutual masturbation, oral sex, cuddling, and dirty (not that there is anything dirty about it!) talk all count.
+See below for more information about non-penetrative modes of finding intimacy.

 Intimacy Beyond Penetration